ewerthonk/ml-rfm-clustering/README.md

 ### 👨🏻‍🏫 Introduction

-This project focuses on implementing a **customer segmentation model** for an e-commerce retail company, leveraging the **RFM (Recency, Frequency, Monetary)** methodology and **K-Means clustering**.
-The goal is to identify customer behavior patterns and enable data-driven marketing strategies that maximize engagement and revenue.
+This is the repo for paper "Mapping E-Commerce Customer Profiles with RFM and K-Means" presented at CoUrb - SBRC 2025 in Natal, RN, Brazil.
+The project focuses on implementing a scalable **customer segmentation model** for e-commerce retail companies, leveraging the **RFM (Recency, Frequency, Monetary)** methodology and **K-Means clustering**.
+The goal is to understand online customer behavior dynamics and build a framework to enable e-commerce companies to apply data-driven strategies.

 ### 🎯 Goals